 When you escalate alerts to an incident, Sentinel attaches the events that triggered the alert, asset details, and alert comments to the incident.
 By default, Sentinel attaches 25 trigger events per alert to the incident.
-To configure the number of trigger events to be attached to the incident, see "Configuring the Number of Alert Trigger Events to be Attached with the Incident" in the NetIQ Sentinel Administration Guide.
+To configure the number of trigger events to be attached to the incident, see "Configuring the Number of Alert Trigger Events to be Attached with the Incident" in the Net/Q Sentinel Administration Guide.

 After you escalate an alert, Sentinel changes the alert state to Closed.
 If you want to escalate the same alerts to a different incident, you can re-open the alerts and escalate them to a different incident.
 However, you cannot re-escalate the same alerts to the same incident again.
 If there are additional trigger events to the same alerts that were already escalated and you want to add those events to the same incident, you can open the alert trigger events in the search pane and then add the additional trigger events to the already created incident.
-For more information, see Section 3.5.3, "Adding Events to an Incident," on page 43.
+For more information, see "Adding Events to an Incident" on page 31.

-To escalate alerts to an incident:
+To escalate an alert to an incident using alert views:

-- 1 In the Sentinel Web interface, click Real-time Views > Alert Views. - 2 Select the desired alert view and click the Open the alert view icon. - 3 In the Alerts View panel, select the desired alerts and click Escalate.
+- 1 (Conditional) If you are using the Threat Response Dashboard, click a number or graph to display a table of alerts. - 2 (Conditional) If you are using the Sentinel Main interface, complete the following: - 2a Click Real-time Views > Alert Views. - 2b Select the desired alert view and click the Open the alert view icon. - 3 Select the alerts you want to escalate, and click Escalate.